mpanighetti/dnd5e-rhythmancy/docs/ch-5-rhythmancy-spells.md

 For the duration of the spell, the image plays out the selected moment in real time.
 The image can display any location within 100 feet of where the spell was cast, switching focus as needed to depict the selected moment as fully as possible.
 You can see and hear through the image as if you were present at that point in time.
 If, at any point during the playback of the selected moment, a magical effect was present which blocked detection through Divination magic or being perceived through magical scrying sensors (such as with the _Nondetection_ spell), the image becomes unfocused and the sound becomes distorted until such a time that the magical effect ended or was not present.

 Any number of times before the spell ends, as a Magic action, you can spend an additional spell slot of any level to extend the spell's duration by a number of minutes equal to ten times the slot level.

-### _Wind God's Aria_

-_Level 4 Evocation/Rhythmancy (Bard)_

-**Casting Time:** 10 minutes\
-**Range:** Self\
-**Components:** V, S, M (a Musical Instrument worth 1+ GP; a vial of air from the Elemental Plane of Air which the spell consumes)\
-**Duration:** 8 hours

-The notes you play resonate with the air around you, lifting you upward and granting you free movement.

-Until the spell ends, you gain a flying speed equal to your movement speed, or if you already have a flying speed, it is increased by 30 feet.
-You hover in place when you are not flying.

-As long as you are not touching the ground, the air pulses around your body, granting you advantage on checks you make to resist being Grappled or to escape the Grappled condition.
-If you succeed on such a check, as a Reaction, you can immediately move up to half your flying speed away with a burst of wind, and the creature that was Grappling you must succeed on a Strength saving throw against your Spell Save DC or they are knocked Prone.
-This movement doesn't provoke opportunity attacks.

-If you are successfully forced to the ground against your will for 1 minute or longer, the spell ends.

 ### _The Wind in My Sails_